What does your Myrtle Beach Home Inspector look for?

-The pool circulatory system is comprised of several different working components with the pump motor or pool pump being the main functioning component, without the pump the pool cannot circulate the pool water and the pool with become contaminated.
-Most pools in Myrtle Beach do not have heaters and sanitizers but they are included in the article so that the reader can identify them if necessary.
-The pump, filter and plumbing system are what makes the pool system function, while the heating system and sanitizing equipment are additional features.
+The pool circulatory system is comprised of several different working components with the pump motor or pool pump being the main functioning component.
+Without the pump, the pool cannot circulate pool water and the pool would become contaminated.
+Most pools in Myrtle Beach do not have pool heaters and sanitizers, but they are included in the article so that the reader can identify them if necessary.
+The pump, filter, and plumbing system are what makes the pool system function, while the heating system and sanitizing equipment add additional features.
 Below are all of the major pool system components names and identifying features.

 All of the system components may seem confusing when you are trying to assess a pool system.
-However, if you take a second and understand that water is simply exiting and returning to the pool structure on a continuous basis it makes understanding the components and how they work much easier.
-Now you know that when pool water exits the pool it runs through the pump, which is then pumped to the filter, then through the heater and finally through the sanitizing equipment before returning back to the pool structure.
+However, if you take a second to understand that water is simply exiting and returning to the pool structure on a continuous basis, it makes understanding the components and how they work much easier.
+Now you know that when pool water exits the pool it runs through the pump, which is then pumped to the filter, then through the heater, and finally through the sanitizing equipment, before returning back to the pool structure.